Western Water Catchment: Military

-Home Team
+Home Team Academy

 Western Water Catchment houses the Home Team Academy (HTA), which is located along Old Choa Chu Kang Road, and the Civil Defence Academy (CDA), which is located along Jalan Bahar, next to the Muslim cemetery.
 The SPF ProCom (Protective Security Command) camp is located at Mowbray road, adjacent to the SAF Mowbray Camp.

 Education

 Western Water Catchment houses the main campus of Nanyang Technological University and National Institute of Education, located at the boundary with Jurong West.

 Cemetery

 Western Water Catchment houses the Choa Chu Kang Cemetery, which is the largest cemetery in Singapore.
 It is located at the junction of the Old Choa Chu Kang Road, Lim Chu Kang Road and Jalan Bahar.
 Within its grounds, are several columbaria, including the state-run Choa Chu Kang Columbarium, and two private facilities, namely The Garden of Remembrance, a Christian columbarium and Ji Le Memorial Park, a Buddhist facility.